CrystalNetwork-dev/.github/profile/readme.md

 ## About Us
 Crystal Network is a Unblocker development team with a goal to create easy to use, good looking, and good quality unblockers.
-Crystal Network is simillar to projects like Nebula Developer Labs, TN, etc etc...
+Crystal Network is similar to projects like Nebula Developer Labs, TN, etc etc...

 ## Projects
 ### Finished